Fox Corporation research snapshot

 DimensionConclusionConfidence

-Business qualityFox sells live news, sports, entertainment, local television advertising, distribution rights, AVOD inventory through Tubi, and studio lot services.
+Business qualityFox sells live news, sports, entertainment, local television advertising, distribution rights, and AVOD inventory through Tubi and, pending close, Roku.
 The strongest asset is live programming that still draws advertisers and pay-TV distributors.Medium-high

-MoatThe moat comes from Fox News audience loyalty, national sports rights, local station reach, retransmission fees, and Tubi scale.
-It narrows if cord-cutting accelerates or rivals bid up sports rights faster than Fox can monetize them.Medium
+MoatThe moat comes from Fox News audience loyalty, scarce sports rights, local station reach, retransmission fees, and Tubi scale.
+It narrows as pay-TV shrinks, and the Roku deal is an attempt to rebuild a platform and data moat.Medium

-Financial trendFY2025 revenue was $16.30 billion and net income was $2.29 billion.
-For the nine months ended March 31, 2026, revenue was $12.91 billion and net income attributable to Fox stockholders was $994 million, down year over year as Super Bowl and Flutter investment effects distorted comparisons.High
+Financial trendFY2025 revenue was $16.30 billion and net income was $2.26 billion.
+TTM revenue through March 31, 2026 was $16.20 billion and TTM net income was $1.71 billion, with recent quarters distorted by prior-year Super Bowl and Flutter investment effects.High

-Risk levelKey risks are cord-cutting, ad recession, sports rights inflation, audience fragmentation, political advertising cyclicality, Tubi margin pressure, legal matters, and concentrated voting control.High
+Risk levelKey risks are Roku integration and antitrust review, new leverage, cord-cutting, advertising recession, sports rights inflation, Tubi and Fox One margin pressure, legal matters, and concentrated voting control.High

 AI confidenceDescriptive data confidence is high because filings, earnings releases, and third-party tables are current.
-Forecast confidence is medium because media revenue mix can change around sports calendars and ad cycles.High data confidence
+Forecast confidence is medium because the Roku outcome, media revenue mix, and ad cycles can change quickly.High data confidence

 FOXA AI stock forecast